 Classes for this program are held in the late afternoon and evenings, making this program ideal for working professionals looking to advance their careers.

 Software Engineering Specialization Courses (26 credits)

 Software Engineering Course Descriptions

-Creation of project requirements, scenarios, personas, user stories, and risks through elicitation and analysis.
+Management of software projects and project planning.
 Identification of effort, estimation, resource allocation and risk management following the Agile methodologies of SCRUM, XP, and Lean processes.

 CPSC 5200 – Software Architecture and Design (5 credits)

 Overview of design principles, architectural design techniques, modeling and analysis of complex software systems in terms of structural and behavioral modeling.
 Topics include functional and quality analysis, architectural styles and patterns, UML, design patterns, implementation frameworks, product families, dynamism, and emerging topics.

 CPSC 5210 – Software Testing and Debugging (5 credits)